nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Hotkeys/Marvin Hotkeys.md

 - add note to task → hyphen twice (—)
 - add subtasks → , (if at the end of the title)
 - assign task to section → !
+- add reward points → $ or rp